NuLattice: Ab initio computations of atomic nuclei on lattices

 Several features stand out.
 First, the results from CCS and CCSD are close to those from HF, and CCSD yields little change in energy compared to CCS.
 Second, the CCSD results are closer to the FCI benchmarks than HF, although the energy gain is relatively small.
 Third, the CCS results for $^4$He are lower in energy than those from CCSD.

 These results suggest that the lattice computations of nuclei are different than those in the harmonic oscillator basis, at least for the local (on-site) interactions used in this work. \citet{bansal2018} presented CCSD computations with interactions from pion-less effective field theory.
-In contrast to the present work, those authors used the harmonic oscillator basis, employed non-local (and finite-range) contact interactions, and worked with pion-less effective field theory at next-to-leading order.
+In contrast to the present work, those authors used the harmonic oscillator basis, employed smeared out and non-local contact interactions, and worked with pion-less effective field theory at next-to-leading order.
 Their CCSD results were close to FCI benchmarks.

 We note that CCS results in Table~\ref{tab:benchmarksL4} are close to, but different from, the HF results.
 This is no surprise.
 The CCS approximation is equivalent to Hartree Fock only in the Hartree-Fock basis (where singles fulfill $T_1=0$).
 In all other bases, CCS yields a non-Hermitian similarity transformed Hamiltonians whose ground-state energy is computed via Eq.~(\ref{Eccs}).